Class 8 > Science Class 8 > NCERT Solutions - Crop Production & Management

 Ans:

-Q7.
-If wheat is sown in the Kharif season, what would happen?
+7. If wheat is sown in the kharif season, what would happen?
+Discuss.

 Ans:

-• The crop of wheat needs mild to moderate temperature and frost-free days; along with irrigation but no waterlogging.
+• The crop of wheat needs mild to moderate temperatures and frost-free days; along with irrigation but no waterlogging.
 Winters are suitable for growing wheat.

-• Moreover, during rainy season lot of water accumulates in fields which would be harmful to the wheat crop.
-Hence, if wheat is sown in the Kharif season; the productivity would be minuscule and would not be profitable for the farmers.
+• Moreover, during the rainy season, a lot of water accumulates in fields, which can be harmful to the wheat crop.
+Hence, if wheat is sown in the Kharif season, the productivity would be minimum and would not be profitable for the farmers.

 Q8.
 Explain how soil gets affected by the continuous plantation of crops in a field.